xnen/AIRTimerResolution_ANE/README.md

 ![new behavior](img/timerres-newsdk.png)

 *Older SWF Versions below 38 lock resolution @ 1.0ms.
-New behavior seems to not affect timer resolution and add to frame times.*
+New behavior seems to not affect timer resolution and add to frame times.
+This extension allows control over this until the issue is fixed.*